 My Dishwasher Story

 To give you some background information, about ten years ago we completely renovated our small galley kitchen which included knocking down an exterior wall and buying all new appliances.
 My husband built all the cabinets by hand and we paid close attention to every detail because this was going to be my dream kitchen.
 I even designed some of those details myself (see photo below).

-However, neither one of us was an expert in kitchen appliances, so we did what many other homeowners do in this situation, and bought a membership to a popular independent rating company, thinking that their information would be the most unbiased and helpful.
+However, neither one of us was an expert in kitchen appliances.
+So we did what many other homeowners do in this situation and bought a membership to a popular independent rating company.
+We incorrectly assumed that their information would be the most unbiased and helpful.
 Unfortunately, out of the four appliances we purchased, I have only been satisfied with one of them.
-I cannot tell you how disappointing this has been, especially since I practically live in my kitchen and to say my appliances are “well-used” is an understatement.
+I cannot tell you how disappointing this has been, especially since I practically live in my kitchen.
+To say my appliances are “well-used” is an understatement.